oritwoen/omnichron/README.md

 - `options`: Global options for all requests (optional)

 Returns an object with:
-- `getSnapshots(domain, options?)`: Function to get archived snapshots for a domain
+- `getSnapshots(domain, options?)`: Function to get archived snapshots for a domain, returning a full response object
+- `getPages(domain, options?)`: Function to get archived snapshots for a domain, returning only the pages array or throwing on error

 ### Providers